Commitment to Mexico

 Commitment to Mexico (Spanish: Compromiso por México) was an electoral alliance between the Institutional Revolutionary Party and the Green Ecologist Party for the 2012 Mexican general election.
 The alliance supported Enrique Peña Nieto in his successful campaign for the 2012 Mexican general election.

 Likewise, the alliance was replicated in the candidacies for senators by some states and federal deputies in various electoral districts throughout the country.

-Although the New Alliance Party belonged to the coalition, on 20 January 2012 with a directive that political institute decided to compete separately.
+Although the New Alliance Party was originally part of the coalition, on 20 January 2012, its leadership decided (the political institute) to compete separately.